LibertyDSNP/spec/pages/DSNP/UserData.md

   * Note: While _writing_ user data is reserved for the user and any delegates, anyone on the network can read any user's data (though it may be encrypted).
 * The User Data Types (by system name) that should be retrieved.

-The operation returns a mapping of User Data Type to data chunks, with each data chunk annotated with an entity tag and (optionally) a key identifier.
+The operation returns a mapping of User Data Type to data chunks, with each data chunk annotated with an entity tag and (optionally) a key index.
 (Note that this is the same general structure as the input data for [Replace User Data](#replace-user-data-operation), for each requested data type.
 If no chunks for a requested data type exist, an implementation MAY omit that data type from the response.

 To transform the data from the output to Avro binary records, a consumer should apply the following algorithm to each data type included:
 1. Determine the relevant encryption algorithm, compression codec, and object schema from the User Data Type and version noted.
 1. For each chunk,
-    1. If encryption is indicated, decrypt the chunk data using the user's secret key (identified using the key identifier) as in the [libsodium](https://doc.libsodium.org/public-key_cryptography/sealed_boxes) function `crypto_box_seal_open`.
+    1. If encryption is indicated, decrypt the chunk data using the user's secret key (identified using the key index) as in the [libsodium](https://doc.libsodium.org/public-key_cryptography/sealed_boxes) function `crypto_box_seal_open`.
     1. If compression is required, uncompress the chunk data using the specified codec.
     1. Deserialize the uncompressed data to logical records according to the Avro object schema.
     1. Retain the chunk's `etag` value if needed for any updates.